mehdibha/folio/.github/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for Nobelium.
+about: Suggest an idea for Notionfolio.
 title: ''
 labels: enhancement
 ---

 <!--
-  中文用户请注意：请仔细阅读以下模版，如果不遵循模版，issue 将会被关闭。

   !!!
 IMPORTANT !!!
   Please do not ignore this template.
 If you do, your issue will be closed.
 -->